Muhamad-Usama/Muhamad-Usama/README.md

 **Full Stack Developer (MERN)**

-I'm Usama - Full-stack developer with 4 years of experience in building React, Next.js, and Node.js web applications.
+I'm Usama - a Full-stack developer with 4 years of experience in building React, Next.js, and Node.js web applications.
 I am extremely responsible and focused on scaleable, high-quality solutions.

 What can I do for you?
 Develop a custom solution for your business—both Front-End and Back-End development.
 I have successfully implemented MVP and web applications of any level of complexity.
 I am eager to help our US and European partners automate their business, get new leads, or launch new startups.